 Insert the module(s) as shown.
 Because the number of pins are different on either side of the breaks, the module will only fit in the orientation shown.
-DRAM SIMM modules have the same pin contacts on both sides.
-SDRAM DIMMs have different pin contacts on each side and therefore have a higher pin density.
+DIMMs are longer and have different pin contact on each side and therefore have a higher pin density.
+SIMMs have the same pin contact on both sides.